 Why is Mentoring Necessary?

 When an ex-offender returns to the community there is tremendous need for a genuine friend... someone who will come alongside to assist in a successful transition to a stable, productive life!
-Typically, the three greatest needs facing the ex-offender are finding a solid support group (usually a church); getting a good job; as well as finding adequate, affordable housing.
-When these needs are met, rarely does one return to jail or prison.
+Typically, the three greatest needs facing the ex-offender are finding a solid support group (usually a church and a faith based fellowship group); getting a good job; as well as finding adequate, affordable housing.
+When these needs are met, rarely does one return to correctional facilities.

 Therefore, the role of the friend/ mentor is to guide the individual as they work through the goal setting process.
 These are the goals of the individual, not the mentor, thus the individual must take an active role in this process.
-It is the hope of Gracious Promise that the mentee strives to achieve the objectives that they have set for themselves!
-In this effort, mentors do not set the goals or try to fix the mentee’s problems, but act as a resource and encouragement.
+It is the hope of Gracious Promise that the mentee strives to achieve the objectives that they have set for themselves.
+In this effort, mentors do not try to fix the mentee’s problems, but act as a resource and encouragement.
 In so doing, they commit to love, care for, and pray for the mentee.

 Why is a Spiritual Dimension Needed?